mileeeeeeeeeeeeee/E-commerce-Sales-and-Supply-Chain-Dashboard/README.md

   - Shipping On Time = 2,
   - Late Delivery = 3,
   - Shipping Canceled = 4
-This transformation ensured the dataset is consistent, structured, and ready for further analysis in the dashboard.
+This transformation ensured the dataset was consistent, structured, and ready for further analysis in the dashboard.

 ### Creating Metrics
-Key Performance Indicator should show a comparison between current period and the previous period to determine whether the performance is improving or declining.
-Therefore, it is necesarry to build several measures for the KPIS, such as those for the current period, the prevuous period, and the difference between the two.
-One example for the sales measure is shown below.
-For the KPI, loss measures for Sales and Orders were also created.
-These measures resprent the potential sales and orders that could have generated revenue but did not.
+Key Performance Indicator should show comparisons between the current period and the previous period to determine whether the performance is improving or declining.
+Therefore, several measures were built for KPIs, such as those for the current period, the previous period, and the difference between them.
+One example of the sales measure is shown below.
+For the KPIs, loss measures for Sales and Orders were also created.
+These measures respresent the potential sales and orders that could have generated revenue but did not.

 <p align="center">
   <img width="278" height="337" alt="image" src="https://github.com/user-attachments/assets/a341329e-3229-436f-948d-50e9a5c05748" />
 <p/>

-Another issue identified was related to delivery time.
-To address this, Reorder Point (ROP) and Safety Stock (SS) analyses were used to explore possible solutions.
 For an e-commerce business, one of the key advantages lies in providing instant or faster delivery.
 To maintain this advantage, the company needs to analyze its ROP to improve delivery performance, as the data indicates that most shipments were delivered late.
 When inventory reaches ROP, e-commerce or business should order new inventory to keep up with the daily demand and service level.
 ROP was calculated by the formula below [1].

 <p align="center">